 Cardiff, CF5 6XB

-Visit St Fagan’s to explore the history of Wales through the lives of everyday people.
+Visit St Fagan’s National Museum of History to explore the past of Wales through the lives of everyday people.
 Over 40 original buildings have been re-erected here, including houses from different eras, a farm, school and chapel.
 It’s a truly living museum, where you’ll find workshops with craftsmen demonstrating their traditional skills, produce on scale, native breeds of livestock in the fields and farmyards, and the Welsh language being used by craftsmen and interpreters.

 8. Jane Austen Centre